ArminEbrahimpour/pffuf/README.md

 # pffuf
 Parse fuzz faster u fool
 ## description
-#### if you are using the [ffuf](https://github.com/ffuf/ffuf)  tool for fuzzing stuff you might use the json out put from it and well it is so confusing to work with a large json \n so in that case I wrote this tool
+#### if you are using the [ffuf](https://github.com/ffuf/ffuf)  tool for fuzzing stuff you might use the json out put from it and well it is so confusing to work with a large json
+#### so in that case I wrote this tool
-#### which I called it pffuf to parse the json out put form ffuf .
+#### which I called it pffuf to parse the json output form ffuf .

 #### this is a basic tool which you can customize it easily and get parse different data out of the json